 Here’s how it works:

-Target Specific Job Titles:
+- Target Specific Job Titles:

-I begin by identifying the key decision-makers whose roles are most likely to benefit from TopicRanker.
-In my case, these are typically CMOs, Head of Content, and Head of SEO. -
+I begin by identifying the key decision-makers whose roles will most likely benefit from TopicRanker.
+In my case, these are typically CMOs, Head of Content, and Head of SEO. - Use ChatGPT Prompts in Clay:

 - Inside Clay, I use specific ChatGPT prompts to search for the right job titles within my target companies.

-Find Specific Names:
+- Find Specific Names:

 After Clay pulls the names and roles, I can quickly refine the list to focus on the most relevant contacts, ensuring they are the decision-makers in marketing, SEO, or content.